uqngibbo/swft/README.md

-# scrf -- A Q1D supersonic flowpath analysis code
+# swft -- A Q1D supersonic flowpath analysis code

-scrf is a quasi-onedimensional compressible flow code for analysing supersonic flowpaths.
+swft is a quasi-onedimensional compressible flow code for analysing supersonic flowpaths.
 It is written in the D programming language and relies on the Gasdynamic Toolkit (GDTk).

 ## Build Instructions
 Install dependancies: